rlue/ryanlue.com/_posts/2017-04-12-protect-email-from-harvesting-bots.md

 ### Option 1: The easy way out

-Obfuscating email addresses is the simplest, in addition to being virtually unnoticeable (a usability bonus) and not particularly secure (which makes it not much of a solution at all).
+Obfuscating email addresses is the simplest, in addition to being virtually unnoticeable (a usability bonus) and not particularly secure (which makes it really not much of a solution at all).

 #### In plain HTML